barcek/rvry/README.md

 Mark time passing in the terminal.

 Highly configurable by flag, with a flow description option and self-test.
-Can be passed a tag to label the duration and a path to log the whole with date and time to a file, plus a Bash command to be run on completion.
+Can be passed a tag to label the duration and a path to log the whole with date and time to a file, plus a Bash command to be run at each step or on completion.

 ## Why?

 To track the durations of regular activities, see a measure of time taken on a task so far, or delay one, or zone out with a subtle visual beat.

+Useful also for jobs needing immediate setup, sub-minute spacing or display.

 ## How?